simdjson/simdjson/README.md

 - We assume AVX2 support which is available in all recent mainstream x86 processors produced by AMD and Intel.
 No support for non-x86 processors is included though it can be done.
 We plan to support ARM processors (help is invited).
 - We only support GNU GCC and LLVM Clang at this time.
 There is no support for Microsoft Visual Studio, though it should not be difficult (help is invited).
 - In cases of failure, we just report a failure without any indication as to the nature of the problem.
 (This can be easily improved without affecting performance.)

+*We do not aim to provide a general-purpose JSON library.*

 ## Features